Privacy Policy

 Camera

-BookHoard uses your device camera for two purposes: scanning ISBN barcodes and scanning bookshelf photos.
-Images captured during these scans are never stored on our servers and are never transmitted beyond the scanning process.
-Shelf photos are processed on-device or passed directly to our AI provider (see Section 3) for recognition and are immediately discarded.
+BookHoard uses your device camera for three purposes: scanning ISBN barcodes, reading ISBN text via OCR (optical character recognition), and scanning bookshelf photos.
+Images captured during these scans are never stored on our servers.

 Approximate location